Hi there. Our names are Dr. Husein Moloo and Dr. Caley Shukalek and we are the physicians behind Freddie. We’re glad you’re here.

 To get PrEP online, first find a provider.
 In Canada, we recommend get-prep or GoFreddie.com (we think we’re pretty great :) ).

-After either filling out a questionnaire and a short or doing an online consultation from wherever you choose, you’ll need to get the initial screening tests done at a lab.
+After completing an online questionnaire and phone consultation from wherever you choose, you’ll need to get the initial screening tests done at a lab.
 Once those tests are reviewed by the team at Freddie you’ll get a 30-day prescription that you can either bring to your local pharmacy or get delivered online straight to your door.

 After 30 days, you will need to get some more lab work done in order to receive more PrEP.
 Remember, you can again decide whether you want PrEP delivered online or to be picked up at your pharmacy.
 Because we at Freddie follow the same guidelines as your family doctor, we will contact you every three months to get some updated lab tests and a new prescription.